-Wait, that's the wrong place to put that, but you can see what I mean.
+Wait, that's the wrong place to put that, but you can see what is meant about the lingo.
 So which is best for you?
 Article Marketing or Press Releases?
 Here are five reasons for or against.
 More details can be found on this articles versus press releases calculator article.

 If your wallet drives your SEO, then article submissions are your choice, as most of them are free.
 While there are some free press release sites, the majority of them are article sites calling themselves press release sites.
 If you can pay for press release distribution, then give it a try, but only after testing your success with free article submission to a quality article site first.